KenKundert/emborg/doc/commands.rst

 The command operates by mounting the desired archive, performing the comparison, and then unmounting the directory.
 Problems sometimes occur that can result in the archive remaining mounted.
-In this case you will need to resolve any issues that are preventing the unmounting, and then explicitly run the :ref:`unmount command <umount>` before you can use this *Borg* repository again.
+In this case you will need to resolve any issues that are preventing the unmounting, and then explicitly run the :ref:`umount command <umount>` before you can use this *Borg* repository again.

 This command differs from the :ref:`diff command <diff>` in that it compares